Coding-Agent Reversibility: Platform Choice as a Two-Way Door¶

 |---|---|

-If any of the four is missing, the agent's migration cost saving is the small half of the bill.
+If any is missing, the cost saving is the small half of the bill.

-The agent's translate → compile → test → correct loop converges quickly when the test suite is dense enough to anchor every behavioural decision, and slowly (or wrongly) when it is not (FreshBrew §3).
-Reversibility is therefore a property of the team's test investment, not of the agent.
-The behavioural test suite is the portability substrate; the agent amortises that investment into a one-time port cost (Simon Willison, 2026-05-14).
+The agent's translate, compile, test, correct loop converges quickly when the suite is dense enough to anchor every behavioral decision, and slowly or wrongly when it is not (FreshBrew §3).
+The test suite is the portability substrate, and the agent amortizes it into a one-time port cost (Simon Willison, 2026-05-14).

-The empirical anchor is Bun PR #30412: 1,009,257 lines of Rust replacing Zig in six working days, 99.8% test pass rate, produced by Claude agents in a four-phase parallel-translation, compiler-error-correction, test-verification loop (byteiota analysis).
-The pre-existing dense test suite was the precondition.
+The empirical anchor is Bun PR #30412: 1,009,257 lines of Rust replacing Zig in six days at a 99.8% pass rate, produced by Claude agents in a four-phase translate, error-correct, and verify loop (byteiota analysis).
+The pre-existing dense suite was the precondition.

-- Anaemic test coverage.
-The FreshBrew benchmark — same-language JDK 8 → JDK 17 upgrades with mandatory ≥50% baseline coverage — caps the top model (Gemini 2.5 Flash) at 52.3% project success across 228 real Java projects (arxiv 2510.04852).
-Cross-language ports against weaker test suites do worse.
+- Anemic test coverage.
+FreshBrew — same-language JDK 8 → JDK 17 upgrades with mandatory ≥50% baseline coverage — caps the top model (Gemini 2.5 Flash) at 52.3% project success across 228 real Java projects (arxiv 2510.04852).
+Cross-language ports against weaker suites do worse.

-- Tests pass, production doesn't.
-A logistics company migrating Java to Node.js passed every functional test then failed under realistic load — the agent translated logic without preserving performance characteristics (eleks: Code Migration with AI).
+- Tests pass but production does not.
+A logistics company migrating Java to Node.js passed every functional test, then failed under realistic load — the agent translated logic without preserving performance (eleks: Code Migration with AI).

 - The headline language change is cosmetic.
 Bun's Rust port shipped with 13,000+

-unsafeblocks vs. 73 inuv, a comparable-size Rust project (byteiota).
-The 99.8% test pass validates behaviour at the public API; it does not validate that the unsafe blocks uphold memory invariants.
-A migration that nominally bought "memory safety" delivered something softer. - Deep platform API integration.
-React Native ports of native apps still hit framework constraints on heavy GPU work, AR, real-time video, background processing, and design-system fidelity — "feature parity becomes a budgeting problem instead of a technical one" (leanware, 2026).
-The agent ports your code; it does not port platform capabilities.
+unsafeblocks versus 73 inuv, a comparable-size project (byteiota).
+The 99.8% pass validates behavior at the public API, not that the unsafe blocks uphold memory invariants — a migration that nominally bought "memory safety" delivered something softer. - Deep platform-API integration.
+React Native ports of native apps still hit framework limits on heavy GPU work, AR, real-time video, and design-system fidelity — "feature parity becomes a budgeting problem instead of a technical one" (leanware, 2026).
+The agent ports your code, not platform capabilities.

-- Ecosystem network effects are the real lock-in.
-Proprietary file formats, package-registry ecosystems, design-system component libraries, and certification regimes (SOC2, HIPAA, PCI) survive an agent rewrite.
-The Bun port was partly forced by the Zig project's April 2026 ban on LLM-authored contributions (byteiota) — the canonical reversibility case is less voluntary than the framing implies.
+- Network effects are the real lock-in.
+Proprietary file formats, package registries, design-system libraries, and certification regimes (SOC2, HIPAA, PCI) survive a rewrite.
+The Bun port was partly forced by the Zig project's April 2026 ban on LLM-authored contributions (byteiota) — less voluntary than the framing implies.

-The prerequisites the agent can't manufacture are also the artefacts a healthy codebase already wants:
+The prerequisites the agent cannot manufacture are what a healthy codebase already wants:

-- Behavioural tests over unit tests — property-based and end-to-end coverage against the contract surface.
+- Behavioral tests over unit tests — property-based and end-to-end coverage against the contract surface.

-- Performance baselines as artefacts — latency distributions, memory profiles, concurrency behaviour captured as benchmarks the post-migration build must match.
+- Performance baselines as artifacts — latency and memory profiles captured as benchmarks the post-migration build must match.

-Reversibility is a side effect of these investments, not their justification.
+Reversibility is a side effect of these investments, not their goal.

-Score each before treating a platform choice as reversible:
+Score each before treating a choice as reversible:

 - Does the test suite cover behaviour, not just lines?